Eunice Newton Foote: Childhood and education

 Eunice Newton was born July 17, 1819, in Goshen, Connecticut, to Thirza and Isaac Newton Jr. By 1820, the family had relocated to Ontario County in western New York.
 Her father was a farmer and entrepreneur in East Bloomfield, amassing wealth and losing it through speculation.
-Isaac was a distant relative of the scientist Isaac Newton.
+Eunice was a distant relative of the scientist Isaac Newton.
 Eunice had six sisters and five brothers, although the oldest sister died at two years old.
 Her father died in 1835 and the fifth child, a daughter named Amanda, took it upon herself to rid the properties of debt and become sole owner to keep the family farm from being sold.
 The area of New York where Eunice grew up and spent most of her life was the era's center of social activism.
 She would have been exposed to abolitionists, dress reform activists, mystics, temperance advocates, and women's rights campaigners.